wilson6r/Devasc_Skills_WR/README.md

 # </body>
 # </html> after i made all those files i went to the terminal and went where my Dockerfile is placed and did the following commands; docker image build -t dockerfile . docker run -d -p 8080:80 --name wilson2 dockerfile and then i tested it on the browser
 # Task implementation => what is the way you have implemented this?
 # Task troubleshooting => what were the problems encountered?
+I couldn't connect the datascript and the dockerfile.
+I first copy the script from data and deleted it and then i recreated the file datascript and it worked.
 # Task verification => ![SS Browser Docker](https://github.com/wilson6r/Devasc_Skills_YourInitals/blob/main/docker1.png?raw=true)